jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-entitlements-guide.md

 ## Additional Rules

-Some AdapTable functions require additional conditions to be met if the function is to be available.
+Some AdapTable Functions require additional conditions for it to be available in addition to setting the Entitlement.

 These are usually supplied in Predefined Config or Adaptable Options.
 These include:

-- Team Sharing: team sharing must be enabled in TeamSharingOptions
+- **Team Sharing**: the `enableTeamSharing` property must be set to true in [TeamSharingOptions](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_teamsharingoptions_.teamsharingoptions.html#enableteamsharing)

-- glue42: the glue42 Predefined Config must contain the glue42 object
+- **glue42**: the glue42 Predefined Config must contain the glue42 object

-- ipushpull: the ipushpull Predefined Config must contain the ipushpull object
+- **ipushpull**: the ipushpull Predefined Config must contain the ipushpull object

 ## Demos